weng1102/reading_app/curriculum/mystrokevc.md

   * Handicapables at churches around the county.
 * I also attend many programs virtually like:
   * Aphasia Recovery Connection and Lingraphica
-  * speech therapy at Brooklyn College
+  * Speech therapy at Brooklyn College
   * Speech Recovery Pathways in Southern California
   * Voices of Hope for Aphasia in Florida
   * Nova Southeastern in Florida